-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 It’s available for Chrome and Firefox.

-This tool lets you put your Google Docs into WordPress while retaining your formatting without excess code.
+This tool lets you put your Google Docs into WordPress, while retaining your formatting without excess code.
+Start out with five free exports – no credit card required.

 Find out what questions people are asking about particular keywords so that you can write content that answers those questions with Also Asked.

 Conduct searches by country and in different languages.
+You can claim three free searches to start.

 See the interest in a particular term from as recently as an hour to as far back as 2004 with Google Trends.